 I have decided to pull Red Soil Through Our Fingers from Amazon’s e-bookshelves and refrain from allowing Amazon to distribute any of my future indie-published books for the time being.

 Before I go any further, a word to Kindle users: You can still read my books!
 Buy from Smashwords, and you will be able to download the book in .mobi format.
 You will need to move the .mobi file to your Kindle (via USB), or you can read it via the Kindle Reader mobile or desktop apps.

 My reasoning for taking this action is multi-fold.
 Most of my reasons break down into two categories:

-This is Part 1 of a five-part response to Visions, Ventures, and Escape Velocities: A Collection of Space Futures, which is available for free from Arizona State University’s Center for Science and the Imagination thanks to a grant from NASA.
-I say “response” and not “review” because I do not intend to critique fictional stories or the non-fiction essays contained in the collection, but to engage with the ideas presented from my own point of view.
+This is Part 1 of a six-part response to Visions, Ventures, and Escape Velocities: A Collection of Space Futures, which is available for free from Arizona State University’s Center for Science and the Imagination thanks to a grant from NASA.
+I say “response” and not “review” because I intend to engage with the ideas presented from my own point of view.

 VVEV is illustrated by Maciej Rebisz.

 Section I of VVEV is entitled Low Earth Orbit, and contains two short stories and three essays:

 Reflections on the Dual Uses of Space Innovation, by G. Pascal Zachary

 Past Empires and the Future of Colonization in Low Earth Orbit, by William K. Storey